 LID methods counteract these effects.

-Benefits of Low Impact Development
+Benefits of LID

 Low impact development combines practices and technologies that mimic natural water processes, lessening the impact of stormwater.